waterse1080/space-spinach/README.md

 # space-spinach
-Custom item mod for Risk of Rain 2.
+A work-in-progress item mod for Risk of Rain 2.
-Scales the player up in size the more stacks of the item they gather!
+Scales the player up in size the more stacks of the item they collect.

 Requires BepInEx and R2API to properly function https://thunderstore.io/package/bbepis/BepInExPack/